Julian22222/PRACTICE/C_Sharp/Project1/README4.md

 # Breakdown of the $.ajax() options:

 - url: Specifies the URL for the action method on the server you want to call.
-- type: Specifies the request method (GET, POST, etc.).
+- type: Specifies the request method (GET, POST, PUT, DELETE etc.).
 - contentType: Defines the type of data you're sending. application/json is common when sending JSON data.
 - data: The data sent with the request.
 It's usually stringified (i.e., converting JavaScript objects to JSON format using JSON.stringify()).
 - success: A callback function that’s triggered if the request is successful.
 The response data is passed to this function.